-You and I need to test our blood to see how much glucose (sugar) is in it.
+You and I need to test our blood to see how much sugar (glucose) is in it.

-To test your blood you will need to use a special machine, called a blood glucose meter.
+To test your blood, you'll need to use a special machine, called a blood glucose meter.
 Your doctor or nurse will show you how to test and your mum and dad can also help you.

 Why can’t I get any blood out of my finger?